 Neko Ramen (猫ラーメン) is about exactly what the title suggests: a cat who makes ramen.

-This title is interesting because you hardly ever hear about it outside of Japan despite how good it is for learners!
+Interestingly, you hardly ever hear about this series outside of Japan.
+I think it’s great for learners, though.
 The fonts are large, bold, and easy to read.
 All the kanji have furigana on them.
 It’s funny.
 It’s cute.
 What more could you ask for?

 5. Ghibli Film Comics